Reinhartsamuel/CEX-connector-api/README.md

    - In Postman, go to the "Environments" tab
    - Create a new environment called "Byscript API"
    - Add the following variables:
-     - `baseUrl`: `http://localhost:3000` (or your deployed URL)
+     - `baseUrl`: `http://localhost:1122` (or your deployed URL)
      - `apiKey`: Your Gate.io API key
      - `apiSecret`: Your Gate.io API secret
+     - `userId`: Unique user identifier for WebSocket testing

 3. **Test the API**:
    - Select the "Byscript Connector API" collection
    - Choose your environment from the dropdown
-   - Start with the "Place Futures Order" request
+   - Start with the "Place Futures Order" request (includes new `userId` field)
+   - Test the SSE endpoint for real-time updates
    - Modify request bodies as needed for your trading parameters

 ### Collection Features